hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 Evaluation tasks with downstream learning:
 * Scene-based: Classification/multi-classification/tagging of an
 entire audio clip.
-* Event-based: Temporal classification / tagging (e.g. transcription
+* Timestamp-based: Temporal classification / tagging (e.g. transcription
 and sound event detection).

 For the following kinds of tasks, we will use only embedding distance (no learning):